danielbereza50/Career_Projects/README.md

    MongoDB: a NoSQL database that stores data in JSON-like documents.
 It is known for its scalability, flexibility, and ease of use.

+      // create a new collection and insert a document db.collection("users").insertOne({
+        name: "John Doe",
+        email: "johndoe@example.com",
+        age: 30
+      });